How I'm Taking Control Of My New Mum 'Baby Brain'

 On busy days, I find myself clock-watching, dying to put my son down for his nap so I can crack on with my tasks, only to suffer a complete blank the moment he goes to sleep.

-I throw out spare electric cables in a desperate bid to declutter, convinced this will be the silver bullet that solves my organizational crisis, and weeks later realize they served specific and necessary purposes.
+I throw out spare electric cables in a desperate bid to declutter, convinced this will be the silver bullet that solves my organisational crisis, and weeks later realise they served specific and necessary purposes.
 On sweltering summer evenings I turn bottles of white wine into accidental Slush Puppies when I pop them in the freezer to chill and promptly forget about them.
-I stop to give my little boy a snack on a park bench and it’s 20 minutes before I realize I’ve left my handbag there.
+I stop to give my little boy a snack on a park bench and it’s 20 minutes before I realise I’ve left my handbag there.

 “